juttle/juttle-engine/examples/core-juttle/README.md

 ## Setup

 These examples use only built-in Juttle processors and adapters.
-All you need to run these examples is to install outrigger and run outriggerd, as described in the parent directory.
+All you need to run these examples is to install juttle-engine and run juttle-engine, as described in the parent directory.

 ## Additional docker-compose configuration